LochMess/notes/windows-terminal/windows-terminal-setup.md

     "brightWhite": "#eff0eb"
 }
 ```
 Now set WSL profile to use this by adding this line to the profile `"colorScheme": "snazzy"`.
+Powershell can also use this by repeating the above for the powershell entry.

 ## Font
 Cascadia code PL front from microsoft [cascadia-font](https://github.com/microsoft/cascadia-code).